nearsr/nearsr.github.io/hobbies.md

 title: Hobbies
 ---

-## Hobby Photo Album
+# Photo Album

-This portion of the webpage exists so you can learn a little bit more about me, and the things I enjoy outside of computer programming.
+This portion of the webpage exists so you can learn a little bit more about me, and the things I enjoy outside of my research.

 ## Birds of Prey